AET-DevOps26/team-worksonourmachines/README.md

 ### Setup

-Run the command `make init` to setup a local development environment.
+Run the command `make init` to setup a local development environment including the env files, installing dependencies and setting up git hooks.

-### Run only
+### Running the Application

-If you only want to run the project, it is sufficient to execute `make setup-env` and then `docker compose up`.
+To start the project without initializing the full development environment, run `make setup-env` and then `make up` (or `docker compose up`).
+Stop services with `make down`.

+### Cleaning up

+Use `make clean` to remove local dependencies and build artifacts, or `make deep-clean` to also reset containers, images, and pnpm stores.